hidevopsio/hiboot/README.md

-# hi
+# hiboot

-'hi' is a cloud native app for DevOps team.
+'hiboot' is a cloud native web application framework.